 Some superfoods are so potent, in fact, that it’s a good idea to cycle them.
 One of my favorite cycles is “8-weeks on, 4-weeks off.”

 For example, maca is a superfood that some people believe can kickstart a sluggish endocrine system.
 I like maca, but I don’t want my body to become dependent on it, so I usually have it daily for about 8 weeks, and then I take a month off (a little bit of maca root powder in a smoothie also enhances the flavor).

 Each superfood has a different impact on each body.
 Listen closely to how your body feels after you try a superfood for the first time, and ask your medical doctor and nutritionist for their guidance.

 For example, there have been periods of time when my body likes bee pollen, but there have been other periods of time when it hasn’t responded well to it – so I try to pay close attention and listen to what your body says.

 You don’t need to buy every superfood available on the planet – just begin with a few and see if your body responds positively.

 Finally, the last ingredient is good, old-fashioned ice to ensure a chilled beverage and smooth texture.

 Whatever ingredients you choose, make sure to keep it nutrient-rich with as many dark leafy greens as you can handle (though in the beginning, that might be a very small amount), and add that extra plant protein powder to rejuvenate your body on workout days.

 In the beginning, you’ll want to emphasize fruits.
 Later, as your become more skilled in your smoothie-making, your taste buds will evolve, and then you’ll want to try adding more vegetables than fruits (in other words, you’ll be ready for a smoothie that is less sweet).

-My smoothies these days are mostly vegetables and almost no fruit – usually just a bit of fresh lime juice.
+My smoothies these days are mostly vegetables and almost no fruit – usually just a bit of fresh lime juice or cucumber.